WLG Week 4

 Massage: Investing a bit of time into massage will have great benefits.
 You can do this yourself by getting some oil, rubbing in deep heat and then massaging the sore areas.
 You could get a partner to massage you or go to a massage therapist.

 Yoga: If you can get to a stretch class like Yoga or Body Balance at Les Mills you'll find your body will thank you for it.

 Yoga at home: There is a fantastic yoga sequences designed specifically for runners on the Runners World website.
 They are free to download, so put them on your laptop or iPad and get stretching - they are brilliant.
-Check out the Recovery Sequence below - don't be put off by the below pose, there are options for all levels (you need Flash to view).
+Click here for the Yoga for Runners video.

 Legs up the wall: This is a trick many experienced athletes use.
 After stretching lie down on floor with your legs up against the wall.
 It's like your body is in an 'L' shape.
 This is a great way to get the blood flow flushing out the fatigue.

 Drop off the intensity: Muscle soreness can make it harder to get out the door but we still want to keep you training.
 One way to reduce the soreness is to decrease the intensity.
 Remember that you want to be working on 6/10 in intensity.

 Muscle soreness caused by fatigue and new movement is a part of the journey - by including the tips above you'll be able to reduce the soreness and at the same time you should feel good knowing that this soreness is a sign that you are growing your body.

 Remember if you feel pain that is more like an injury you need to get the advice of a physio - have a chat to us if you are unsure.

 A simple question - Why do you Run?